-The bow eye is used to haul out this vessel out of the water onto a trailer and hold it in place.
+The bow eye (see Figure 3.23.2) is used to haul the boat out of the water onto a trailer and hold it in place.
 The stern eyes are used as tie down points while trailering.
-The bow and stern eyes may only be used for short-term lifting of the boat such as servicing (see Figure 3.40.1).
-For long-term lifting or storage, use flat, wide belt-type slings and spreaders long enough to keep pressure from gunwales.
-Do not allow slings to contact underwater fittings.
+The bow and stern eyes may only be used for short-term lifting of the boat such as servicing (see Figure 3.24.1).
+When lifting this vessel out of the water for routine maintenance or long-term storage, consider the following: